franklinnunes/bank-system/README.md

 **IMPORTANT!**

-You need to fill in the file called connection in database folder:
+You need to create and fill the file .env in root like the example in .env.example with the database config and the token password:

 ```
-const host = 'localhost';
-const user = 'postgres';
-const database = 'bank';
-const password = 'YOUR_PASSWORD';
-const port = 5432;
+HOST=
+PORT=
+USER=
+PASSWORD=
+DATABASE=

+TOKEN_PASSWORD=
 ```

-After installing packages, run the command in src folder:
+After installing packages, run the command in root:

     npm run dev